nodejs/node/doc/api/events.markdown

 ### emitter.removeListener(event, listener)

-Remove a listener from the listener array for the specified event.
+Removes a listener from the listener array for the specified event.
 **Caution**: changes array indices in the listener array behind the listener.

     var callback = function(stream) {